Hire a Designer

 Creating a flow for your booth can help in managing crowd and keeping your display tidy.
 Signage indicating where people should stand while waiting to complete purchases, or a clearly marked path through your booth, can help keep things organized.

 A well-organized booth can enhance the shopping experience for customers, making them more likely to return.

 Answer Questions While Selling

-You also need to be able to multitask.
-Practice accepting payments while answering questions from other customers so you can keep the line moving even while others shop.
+Being able to multitask effectively is important.
+Practice accepting payments while answering questions from other customers to keep the line moving even while others shop.

 Create a FAQ Sign